Presented by Paystrubmakr.com By John Wolf and Tom Cullen CPA

-Qualified deferred compensation plans are the most important form of compensation used to provide retirement and separation from service benefits.
+Qualified deferred compensation plans are the most important form of compensation to provide retirement and separation from service benefits.
 Qualified v.
-Non-qualified Plans A qualified deferred compensation plan is a plan that meets specified requirements in order to obtain special tax treatment.
-In general, qualified deferred compensation plans must satisfy the following requirements:
+Non-qualified Plans A qualified deferred compensation plan is a plan that meets specified requirements to obtain special tax treatment.
+In general, qualified deferred compensation plans must satisfy the following criteria:

 Six jurisdictions (California, Hawaii, New Jersey, New York, Puerto Rico and Rhode Island) operate state disability insurance (SDI) programs.
 Another nine jurisdictions (California, Connecticut, District of Columbia, Massachusetts, New Jersey, New York, Oregon, Rhode Island and Washington) are now operating, or will soon be operating, paid family and medical leave (PFML) insurance programs.